 Bilal joined Watsi on January 22nd, 2014.
-One year ago, Bilal became the 4784th member to automatically support a new Watsi patient every month.
-Since then, 1,044 more people have become monthly donors!
-Bilal's most recent donation traveled 8,500 miles to support Ed, a 39-year-old father from Burma, to fund ureter stone treatment so he can live pain free.
+Four years ago, Bilal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Bilal's most recent donation traveled 8,300 miles to support Ed, a 39-year-old father from Burma, to fund ureter stone treatment so he can live pain free.